hogeschool/basecamp/week06/inf-bc-w06-python.md

 #### Goals:

 ```
-After taking this step, you will be able to:
-	1. interpret and implement Python programs with Python functions: anonymous functions.
+After taking this step, you will be able to interpret and implement Python programs with anonymous functions.
 ```

 #### What to Learn?